 In today's complex and fast-changing multi-cultural world, the study of theology and religion is more vital and relevant than ever.

 There can be few better places to study theology and religion than Winchester.
-We have close links with Winchester Cathedral, a famous site of Christian worship for more than a millennium.
+We have close links with Winchester Cathedral, which has been a famous site of Christian worship for more than a millennium.
 Also, we are within easy reach of major centres such as London and Southampton, where you will find almost every faith community that is present in Britain.

 The Department of Theology and Religious Studies (TRS) offers a broad and varied undergraduate programme.
 You will be taught by a lively, enthusiastic and highly qualified team of academics, committed to giving the best possible student experience.